-Twenty out of 32 respondents replied that FYA has a positive impact on intersection safety.
-One of the main points was that:
+• Twenty out of 32 respondents replied that FYA has a positive impact on intersection safety.
+One of the main points was that the FYA indication may draw more attention from people and is more distinctive than (the permitted) signal of the doghouse display.

-- The FYA indication may draw more attention from people, and is more distinctive than (the permitted) signal of the doghouse display and counties in the US and Canada.
-One of the survey objectives was to quantify the prevalence of various PPLT signal displays employed in the US.
-Another objective was to quantify PPLT phasing sequences in use, such as: lead-lead, lag-lag, and lead-lag.
-In addition, the survey sought to identify if any special measures were implemented to prevent the yellow trap.
+Under NCRHP Project 3-54, the second study task involved administering an agency survey for determining and quantifying types of PPLT control applications as of 1999.
+The survey solicited all 50 state DOTs along with 275 additional transportation agencies of the largest cities and counties in the U.S. and Canada.
+One of the survey objectives was to quantify the prevalence of various PPLT signal displays employed in the U.S. Another objective was to quantify PPLT phasing sequences in use, such as lead-lead, lag-lag, and lead-lag.
+In addition, the survey sought to identify whether any special measures were implemented to prevent the yellow trap.